Cocker Spaniel Puppy Training

 The recall command is essential, and I recommend you sharpen your puppy's response to this training by repeating it whenever you get the chance.

 Always reward your puppy for coming back to you.
-Never scold him for returning to you when called, no matter how long it's taken him and how frustrated you may be.
+Never scold your pup for returning to you when called, no matter how long it took him or how frustrated you may be.

-As well as mastering the above Leave It command, your Cocker Spaniel must also learn to Drop It as early as possible.
+Drop it! - As well as mastering the above Leave It! command, your Cocker Spaniel must also master the Drop It! command so that he drops whatever's in his mouth as early as possible.

 You can't always control what your puppy puts into his mouth, especially when you're out walking.
-Teaching your puppy to drop whatever he has in his mouth when you ask him to is essential, especially if he's picked up a rotting carcass!
+Teaching your puppy to drop whatever he's holding in his mouth when asked is essential, especially if he's picked up something disgusting like a rotting carcass!

 Not only will these two commands help to make him a well-mannered pup, but they could save his life at some point!

-When you're out walking with your dog, there's nothing worse than being pulled along by an over-enthusiastic Cocker who won't walk on a loose lead!
+When you're out walking with your dog, there's nothing worse than being dragged along by an over-enthusiastic Cocker Spaniel!

 Does this sound familiar?

-Cockers often pull on the lead, which can spoil your walk, but training your puppy to walk on a loose leash while still young will help stop this habit from forming.
+Cockers often pull on the lead, which can spoil your walk, but training your puppy to walk on a loose leash while still young will help stop this habit from forming in the first place.

 Like most training, it shouldn't be all work and no play; puppy training should be fun - for both of you!